billylo1/BuzzWatch/README.md

 Listens for important sounds (e.g. car horns) and alert the hearing impaired with vibrations on their wrist and visual feedbacks. #accessibility

+<a href="https://apps.apple.com/us/app/buzzwatch/id6443629077">Apple App Store listing</a>

 Optimized for privacy

 - On device analysis only
 - No network usage
 - No audio recording
-- Supports sirens, car horns, screaming and smoke alarm sounds.
+- Supports sirens, car horns, screaming, smoke alarm and 300+ other sounds

 Hope this helps.